-We are welcoming all undergraduate and postgraduate students of our member universities to enter WTUN’s first student competition.
+We are welcoming all undergraduate and postgraduate students of our member universities to enter WTUN’s annual student competition.

 All you have to do is use Digital Creativity in some way to try and address one of the WTUN’s chosen United Nations Sustainable Development Goals:

-We are seeking new and innovative solutions to address the three topics above, and we invite project proposals from student teams (undergraduate, postgraduate or a combination and preferably multi-disciplinary).
+We are seeking new and innovative solutions to address the four topics above, and we invite project proposals from student teams (undergraduate, postgraduate or a combination and preferably multi-disciplinary).

-Here, we invite you to submit your ideas in the form of a proposal that will be assessed by our judges, and the winning team will be selected to present their idea at the next meeting of the WTUN in Germany in October 2020.
+Here, we invite you to submit your ideas in the form of a proposal and short video that will be assessed by our judges, and the winning team will be selected to present their idea at the next meeting of the WTUN in Malaysia in October 2021.